merthidayetoglu/HiCCL/misc/IPDPS25_rebuttal.md

 **Reviever 3**

 **Comparison with NCCL:**
+As stated shown in Figure 10(a), NCCL achieves a higher throughput for node counts larger than four.
 We agree with the reviewer that NCCL is faster on medium to large node counts, it is a vendor-specific solution.
 Whereas HiCCL manages to reach competitive performance while being portable across multiple vendors and architectures.

 **Reviever 4**